Looking for virtual team building activities with food?

 Think of typical cooking challenges that you could engage in to turn up the heat in your usual social circles.
 Now think about organizing a friendly cooking competition where you spend time with teleworkers.
 It will be a virtual team-building activity that offers a learning experience for your team.

-It does not mean that because everyone works alone at home, the competition will be boring.
+It does not mean that because everyone works virtually at home, the competition will be boring.
 You could have all the online pasta wars, cupcake challenges, and sushi showdowns you want.
 You can break into smaller teams in an online cooking competition where individual cookery creation counts in the overall team’s score.

 That way, it encourages the teams to cheer their members, helping one another throughout the competitions.
 You could award prizes for winners, and the host chef will be the judge for an expert opinion and remove bias.